 In 2016 I founded KALEIDODOC to produce and distribute my documentaries.

-Fennameen (in postproduction, Documentary about a 86 year old blind woman) 2018
+Fennameen (Documentary about a 86 year old blind woman) 2018

 Between War and Waiting (Documentary about Syrian refugees) 2016